 Acetaminophen [Paracetamol] is the first drug to be used.
 NSAIDs like ibuprofen and diclofenac can also be used.
-Prolonged use ain relievers have cause side effects and should be judiciously used under supervision of a doctor.
+Prolonged use ain relievers have cause side effects and should be judiciously used under the supervision of a doctor.

 Intra-articular steroids are also used to relieve pain.
-These are prescribed and injected by qualified doctor.
+These are prescribed and injected by a qualified doctor.
 These appear to be less useful for hip arthritis than they are for arthritis.
 This probably is because hip joint is a deep joint and difficult to locate.

 Injection of hyaluronic acid in the joint is also called viscosupplement injections.
 Hyaluronic acid is a component of the normal joint fluid.
 Commercially prepared injections are available for use.